 Matcha and Dark Chocolate

 Craving for some matcha latte, but in food form?
 This is your sign to make this variation.
+Feel free to sub the chocolate with some vegan chocolate chips or even chocolate sprinkles.

-• Freezer: You can also freeze this for up to 3 months.
+Freezer: You can also freeze this for up to 3 months.
 To reheat, bake it in the oven for 5-10 minutes at 200°C (390°F).

 For example, if you are making 4 servings in a larger dish, I would start with 35 minutes of baking.
 Then check if it’s still underbaked, and continue.
-Remember that it’s best to underbake than overbake since you cannot undo overbaking!
+Remember that it’s better to underbake than overbake since you cannot undo overbaking!

 No, the steel-cut oats will not blend enough to give you a cake-like texture.
 However, you can substitute the old-fashioned rolled oats with quick-cooking oats, instant oats, or even oat flour.
 The texture will be different with oat flour but it will still be delicious.